Reality Begins with Consciousness |

 Parangular: As one increases the number of dimensions, dimensionometry reflects an orthogonality that is relative to the framework of observation.
 "Parangular" reflects relative orthogonality and is particularly important in analyses across higher dimensions, as occurs in indivension because vortices, vectors, scalars and tensors may meet.

 Perceptual: In physics, it is what we obtain from the senses and instruments extending the senses.
-It is considered as empirical evidence though in reality it is affected by the observer state and their relationship to the whole substrate.
+It is considered as empirical evidence though in reality it is affected by the dynamic states of the observers and their relationship to the whole substrate.
 It is thought of as objective physical reality with measurable data and interpreted as reality but limited by the axiom of physical limitations.
 This is easily misunderstood, partial and incomplete element because of its necessary limitations of the senses and instruments measuring it.

-Psi: A composite term used for extrasensory perception (ESP) and psychokinesis (PK); layperson terms are psychic, paranormal, anomalous and sixth sense.
+Psi: A composite term used for extrasensory perception (ESP) and psychokinesis (PK); layperson terms are psychic, paranormal, anomalous and sixth sense; part of parapsychology.

 Psi mediated instrumental response: In Rex Stanford's PMIR model, individuals may spontaneously unconsciously obtain their "psi" needs, and use this knowledge to modify their behavior in a way which will be instrumental in satisfying those needs.